merakmarey/madFurry/README.md

 YOU SHOULD'NT.
 Not mine or anyone.
 ALWAYS take precautions.
 See https://www.youtube.com/watch?v=n0P9FO1DafM for a better understanding and best practices to keep you chia or any other crypo assests secured.
 That being said, I am NOT gonna steal ANYTHING from you.
 I have been a software engineer for many many years and I prefer to make my money working.
 Here's my linkedin profile https://www.linkedin.com/in/merakmarey/ if you want to insult me. :)

-But if like this project and want to support it, here's how.
+But if you like this project and want to support it, here's how.
 Buy me a beer!..I mean..I need this to buy hardware and do further testing...

 XCH : xch109mlsnkddjea68m5vxpzerf64cav4prhvrkf0hqxz9wfxhpcluasgjfr6r